captaininappropriate/TestDLLInjection/README.md

 # TestDLLInjection
-A benign DLL used to test for DLL injection
+A benign DLL used to test for DLL injection vulnerabilities